mozilla/i18n-abide/README.md

 3) [Transflex](http://support.transifex.com/customer/portal/articles/1223004-key-value-json-files) [JSON](https://developer.mozilla.org/en/docs/JSON)
-(JavaScript Object Notation) a key-value JSON type, which require no transformation prioer to use.
+(JavaScript Object Notation) a key-value JSON type, which require no transformation prior to use.

 ### PO/POT files

-This is the default and assumed for documention in this README.
+This is the default and assumed for documentation in this README.

 PO files can be compiled to .json or Gettext binary `.mo` files.